Ashi Hi Banwa Banwi: Production

-Sachin chose to play the role of Sudhir/Sudha himself.
+Sachin chose to play the dual role of Sudhir/Sudha himself.
 Ashok Saraf was cast as Dhananjay Mane, marking his fourth collaboration with Sachin.
-Laxmikant Berde was chosen for the role of Parshuram/Parvati and felt thrilled when Sachin recommended him for the film.
-Initially enthusiastic, he became upset after realising that he would have to portray a woman.
-However, Sachin reassured him by stating, "While people might enjoy seeing me in a female role, you will likely receive even more appreciation for your portrayal of Parvati."
-Producer Kiran Shantaram recommended his son, Siddharth Ray, for the role of Shantanu to Sachin.
-Supriya Pilgaonkar and Nivedita Joshi Saraf were chosen for the roles of Manisha and Sushma, respectively.
-Nayantara was offered the role of Leelabai Kalbhor.
-Kishori Shahane was the initial choice for Madhuri, but after she declined, the role was passed to Ashwini Bhave.
-The film also marked the debut of Priya Arun Berde.
-Viju Khote was cast as antagonist, Bali.
+Laxmikant Berde was selected for the role of Parshuram/Parvati.
+Although initially enthusiastic, Berde was hesitant after learning that the character involved cross-dressing; however, Sachin reassured him that the role would earn him even greater appreciation from audiences.

+Producer Kiran Shantaram recommended his son, Siddharth Ray, for the role of Shantanu.
+Supriya Pilgaonkar and Nivedita Joshi Saraf were cast as Manisha and Sushma, respectively.
+Nayantara was chosen to play Leelabai Kalbhor.
+Kishori Shahane was initially considered for the role of Madhuri, but after she declined, the part was given to Ashwini Bhave.
+The film also marked the acting debut of Priya Berde.
+Viju Khote was cast as the antagonist, Bali.

-All the actors in the film provided their own dubbing, except for Priya Arun Berde, whose character Kamli was voiced by Shubhangi Rawate.
-This was because the film's climax was re-shot for some reason, and by that time, Arun Berde was on her scheduled theatre tour.
+All actors provided their own dubbing, except Priya Berde, whose character Kamli was dubbed by Shubhangi Rawate.
+This was due to the climax being re-shot at a later date, by which time Berde was unavailable because of her theatre commitments.

+Filming

+The shooting took place primarily in Pune.
+Pashan Road, where the characters are shown moving into Leelabai Kalbhor’s bungalow, is a real location; however, the bungalow itself was a specially constructed set for the film.

+The shop featured in the romantic track between Ashok Saraf and Ashwini Bhave was an actual store, owned by a friend of director and actor Sachin Pilgaonkar.

+The popular song "Hridayi Vasant Phulatana" was filmed at various locations across Pune.
+Portions of the film were also shot at the College of Engineering Pune (COEP).
+Additionally, some scenes were reportedly filmed in Kolhapur.